Unscrambling the lensed galaxies in JWST images behind SMACS0723: Observations and Data

 \section{Observations and Data}

 Observations with the \textit{Near Infrared Camera} \citep[NIRCam; {\it e.\,g.},][]{rieke05} aboard the JWST were executed as part of the Director's Discretionary Time on 2022 June 06 (PI: Pontoppidan; Program ID 2736).
 Exposures were taken in F090W, F150W, and F200W in the short-wavelength (SW), and F356W, F277W, and F444W in the long-wavelength (LW) channels, totalling 12.5\,h of integration time. \textit{Near Infrared Spectrograph} \citep[NIRSpec;][]{jakobsen22} observations were made in the same field as a part of the same program.
 Two exposures were taken in each of the F170LP and F290LP filters, totalling 11787 sec of integration time in each filter.
 SMACS0723 was also observed using the \textit{Mid Infrared Instrument} \citep[MIRI;][]{bouchet12,rieke15} and the \textit{Near Infrared Imager and Slitless Spectrograph} \citep[NIRISS;][]{doyon12}.
+The JWST data analyzed in this work can be found on MAST:\dataset[10.17909/rwdx-k029]{http://dx.doi.org/10.17909/rwdx-k029}.

-The raw data from all four instruments were processed using the JWST science calibration pipeline, which performed the background subtraction, flat-fielding, correction for cosmic ray hits, correction for image distortions, repixelization by the drizzle approach onto a common astrometric reference frame, co-addition to make the mosaic, and combination into a color image.
+The raw data from all four instruments were processed using the JWST science calibration pipeline which performed the background subtraction, flat-fielding, correction for cosmic ray hits, correction for image distortions, re-pixelization by the drizzle approach onto a common astrometric reference frame, co-addition to make the mosaic, and combination into a color image.
+For the NIRCam data, we reduce the raw data products independently from \textsc{uncal} files to \textsc{i2d} mosaics using a custom pipeline based on JWST pipeline version \textsc{1.6.2} alongside with the Calibration Reference Data System (CRDS) version \textsc{0942}.
+The pipeline includes updates based on on-flight calibrations that account for zero point offsets between the filters and the NIRCam modules \citep{Rigby2022}, critical for accurate photometry and derived properties.
+Furthermore, this pipeline includes additional steps over the default JWST pipeline to improve on its astrometry and background subtraction.
+For a detailed description on the additional steps see \cite{Adams2022}.